celinephil/Event-Tracking-Mobile-App/README.md

 > Applied mobile development principles and best practices to develop a mobile application using user-centered design principles and industry standards.
 Upon completion of a fully-functional mobile application, I conducted security, product assuredness, and compatibility checks before launching the application.

 ## Scenario :memo:
-This application will be used to track the dates and times of upcoming events.
+You have recently been hired as the newest member of the mobile application development team for the Mobile2App Company.
+Every week, your team meets to discuss the latest client projects that have been sent in and to assign the work.
+There are three available projects that both you and the rest of the team feel would be a good fit for your expertise.
+This means you may select which application you would like to work on.
+Your options are an inventory app, an event tracking app, and a weight tracking app.
+For the event tracking application, it will be used to track the dates and times of upcoming events.
 This application must include the following:

 - A database with at least two tables, one to store the event details and one to store user logins and passwords
 - A screen for logging into the app.
 Note that this should also be used to create a login if the user has never logged in before.